 White markings covering more than one third of the body is a disqualification in the show ring.
 That's because excessive white markings in Boxers make them more susceptible to health conditions such as skin cancer and deafness.
 Reputable breeders don't want to pass on those genes.
 In the past, breeders often euthanized white puppies at birth, but today most breeders place them in pet homes.
 While white Boxers can't be shown in conformation and shouldn't be bred, they can compete in obedience and agility, and of course, they still have the wonderful Boxer personality that makes them such great companions!

 The Boxer coat requires minimal grooming.
 Boxers are clean dogs and have been known to groom themselves like cats do.
 Boxers can shed quite a bit, but weekly brushing with a bristle brush or hard rubber grooming mitt will help keep hair under control.
 You can enhance the natural sheen of your Boxer's coat by rubbing it down every now and then with a chamois cloth.
-If you decide to use a shedding blade, be careful when using it around your Boxer's legs so you don't injure him.
+If you decide to use a shedding blade, be careful when using it around your Boxer's legs so you don't injure them.
 Bathe as needed.

 Other grooming needs include dental hygiene and nail care.
 Brush your Boxer's teeth several times a week to help remove tartar and bacteria.
 Daily is best if you want to prevent periodontal disease.

 Trim nails once or twice a month if your dog doesn't wear them down naturally.
 If you can hear them clicking on the floor, they're too long.
-Short, neatly trimmed nails keep the feet in good condition and prevent your legs from getting scratched when your Boxer enthusiastically jumps up to greet you.
+Short, neatly-trimmed nails keep the feet in good condition and prevent your legs from getting scratched when your Boxer enthusiastically jumps up to greet you.

 As you groom, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the ears, nose, mouth, and eyes, and on the feet.
 Ears should smell good, without too much wax or gunk inside, and eyes should be clear, with no redness or discharge.
 Your careful weekly exam will help you spot potential health problems early.